evmos/docs/docs/develop/smart-contracts/custom-improvement-proposals.md

 is called inside the EVM, its relationship with the memory, and the gas cost associated with it.
 More specifically, an opcode is completely defined by:

-- `SetExecute` update the execution logic for the opcode.
+- `SetExecute`: update the execution logic for the opcode.

-- `SetConstantGas` update the value used for the constant gas cost.
+- `SetConstantGas`: update the value used for the constant gas cost.

-- `SetDynamicGas` update the function used to compute the dynamic gas cost.
+- `SetDynamicGas`: update the function used to compute the dynamic gas cost.

-- `SetMinStack` update the minimum number of items in the stack required to execute the operation.
+- `SetMinStack`: update the minimum number of items in the stack required to execute the operation.

-- `SetMaxStack` update the maximum number of items that will be in the stack after executing the operation.
+- `SetMaxStack`: update the maximum number of items that will be in the stack after executing the operation.

-- `SetMemorySize` the memory size required by the operation.
+- `SetMemorySize`: the memory size required by the operation.

 Within the evmOS framework, developers can modify any of the previous properties.